 Goalkeeper: Pat Jennings

 Pat Jennings will be remembered as one of the finest goalkeepers to ever grace the game.
-He spent thirteen years at White Hart Lane, where he played in 472 league games for Spurs, and 591 in all competitions.
-He won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in 1972.
-He also played 119 times for Northern Ireland, including two World Cups.
+He spent thirteen years at White Hart Lane, making more than 590 appearances for Spurs in all competitions.
+With Tottenham, he won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in 1972.

 Left Back: Cyril Knowles